bouwe77/holodeck-remix/README.md

 - Grid Mode
 - Sync between tabs and windows, so you can have the presentation on one screen and the slides + notes on the other

-## Prototype 🧪
+# Prototype 🧪

-🗂 Put MDX files in a separate folder: Location of this folder?
+- [x] 🗂 Put MDX files in a separate folder: Location of this folder?

-📄 Rendering MDX: Split on "---"
+- [x] 📄 Rendering MDX: Split on "---"

-➡️ Keyboard navigation: arrow keys for previous slide and next slide
+- [x] ➡️ Keyboard navigation: arrow keys for previous slide and next slide

-💅 Basic CSS styling: Center content horizontally and vertically 😱
+- [ ] 💅 Basic CSS styling: Center content horizontally and vertically 😱

+# TO DO

+- [x] Open slides in presentation mode in separate tab

+- [ ] Presentation slug route

+- [ ] Navigation bar:

+                    Slide 3 of 4
+            [Previous] [1][2]3[4] [Next]

+- [ ] Enable/disable navigation bar

+---

+.

+.

+.

+.

+.

+.

+.

+.

+.

+.

+.

+.

 ## Development